Color book: Translations and republications

 Translation of the color books into English was often performed or approved by the governments of origin; for example, the English translation of the Italian Green Book was approved by the Royal Italian Embassy.

 The New York Times undertook the republication of the full text of numerous color books in English translation, including the Green Book, which was translated for the newspaper.
 In addition, the Times published the British Blue Book, the German White Book, the Russian Orange Book, the Gray Book of Belgium, the Yellow Book of France, and the Red Book of Austria-Hungary.
 (Note: The Times referred to some of them as "Papers" instead of "Books", including the "English White Paper", the "German White Paper", and the "Russian Orange Paper".)

 World War II

 Color books were also issued during World War II.
-The German government, continuing a tradition begun in last war, also published color books with files seized from captured archives of occupied countries.
+The German government, continuing a tradition begun in the last war, also published color books with files seized from captured archives of occupied countries.
 To boost the credibility of the "white book", the Nazis appointed Hans-Adolf von Moltke, the German ambassador to Poland at the time of the invasion, as the volume's editor.
 Moltke edited the documents to give the appearance of Polish responsibility for the war, omitting material unfavorable to either himself or Adolf Hitler.